 Have clear roles been established for directing, supporting, designing and implementing this change, are people clear on their roles and how they will work with each other and across teams?
 Project and change teams are often formed at short notice, with people from different specialist areas, divisions and locations, so they may be working together for the first time.
 Team members should agree on the processes to follow for raising issues, reporting, and making decisions.

 Before finalising the approach or attempting to develop any detailed plans, gather more information to refine ideas and perhaps run a pilot.
 Arrange forums to talk to people who will be affected by the change and get their perspectives on how to go about this.

 5. Assess the level of change management capability in the organisation

-It’s important to have an experienced and credible change team to help make changes happen.
-Assess if there is a skills gap and how to get more support for the team if this is needed.
+It’s important to have an experienced and credible change team to help make changes happen and ensure people are engaged along the way.
+Assess if there is a skills gap and how to get support for the team if this is needed.